 Easy Chocolate Cake

-This irresistibly Easy Chocolate Cake is, in the words of the great Michael Scott, sublime.
-It’s everything you want a chocolate cake to be.
+For chocolate lovers like me, this cake is everything you want a good chocolate cake to be.
 I’m not going to be like every other food blogger and say it’s the best-ever like every recipe.
 It’s just really good, and that’s enough.
 Strong chocolate flavor and it’s frosted with a rich and silky-smooth chocolate ganache frosting.

 Why is this Easy Chocolate Cake the best cake?